andyzz613121/Automatic_FissionTrack_identification/README.md

 **`2.
 Multi-scale boundary extraction`**<br>
 * Please download the pretrained model from  https://download.pytorch.org/models/vgg16-397923af.pth <br>
-* Please run the ‘Train_HED(Contains_FT).py’ to train the HED model.
+* Please run the ‘Train_HED(Contains_FT).py’ to train the HED model (We also provided a trained model can be used directly at https://doi.org/10.5281/zenodo.5783272).
 The boundary extraction networks of ‘A’ and ‘M’ are together.
 The filenames of training images are from the ‘Train_HED(Contains_FT).py’ file in FT_Data.<br>
 * Please run the ‘Test_HED_FT.py’ to predict the multi-scale boundary of a new image, and put the multi-scale boundary images into the corresponding folders in FT_Data.<br>

 **`3.
 Semantic segmentation`**<br>
 * Please download the pretrained model from  https://download.pytorch.org/models/resnet101-5d3b4d8f.pth <br>
-* Please run the ‘Train_Segmentation_FT.py’ to train the semantic segmentation network, which needs an input HED model, so the HED should be trained before.
+* Please run the ‘Train_Segmentation_FT.py’ to train the semantic segmentation network, which needs an input HED model, so the HED should be trained before (We also provided a trained model can be used directly at https://doi.org/10.5281/zenodo.5783272).
 The semantic segmentation networks of ‘A’ and ‘M’ are different.
 The filenames of training images are from the ‘train_M_Seg.csv’ or ‘train_A_Seg.csv’ file in FT_Data.<br>
 * Please run the ‘Test_Segmentation_FT.py’ to predict the refined semantic segmentation result of a new image, and put the result images into the corresponding folders in FT_Data.<br>

 **`4.
 Counting`**<br>